-A westward-moving tropical wave located about 600 miles east of the northern Leeward Islands continues to produce disorganized showers and thunderstorms.
+Showers and thunderstorms have increased today in association with a westward-moving tropical wave, located about 500 miles east of the northern Leeward Islands.
 Environmental conditions are forecast to become more conducive for development in a day or two, and a tropical depression could form early next week.

-This system is forecast to turn northwestward and then northward over the western Atlantic, passing north of the Leeward Islands through the middle of next week.
+This system is forecast to turn northwestward than northward over the western Atlantic, passing north of the Leeward Islands through the middle of next week.